Juggle Store review

 They claim to have the world’s best selection of Diabolos, devilsticks, and string; balls for juggling, bouncing and contact juggling; clubs, poi (including the new GlowPoi in strobe and slow fade), fire equipment, hoops, staffs, and Kendama in lots of colors.

 Also included in the Juggle Store stock of merchandise are instructional DVDs for the beginner all the way up to advanced juggler instructional videos.
 You just never know when you will find something new to try.
 Kendama sounds interesting and they have a brand new instructional DVD called, “Kendama-First Clicks to Pro Tricks.
-This is a 50 minute training video that will cost you €12,50, or $16.80 US.
+This is a 50-minute training video that will cost you €12,50, or $16.80 US.

 Kendama was first invented in 1918 by a man named Hamaji Egusa who lived in Hiroshima.
 He did not name it Kendama at first, however, it was first called “Nichi Getsu Ball”.
 The stick is called ‘ken’ and the ball is called ‘tama’.
 Those two are put together and the whole thing is called ‘kendama’.

-Nichi Getsu Ball, or Sun Moon Ball, is a game which comes from the French game ‘Bilboquet’.
+Nichi Getsu Ball, or Sun Moon Ball, is a game that comes from the French game ‘Bilboquet’.
 Bilboquet means cup and ball in French and this game dates back to the 11th century.
 Very popular in the early 1700’s, Bilboquet was one of the very first “toy crazes” of that time.

 The ball is attached to the cup apparatus by a string and the object of the game is to do tricks by spinning and catching the ball on one of the three cups or the spike at one end.